Terry Rozier relishing his trade landing spot, ‘I fit the Heat culture’

 “I want to take my time,” he said.
 “Things are not going to be perfect right away.
 You see how things are going.
 But, like I said, I feel like I fit the Heat culture and I’m coming right in just to pick things up on the defensive side and let everything else take care of itself.”

+“He wanted to make a point of it, too, that he doesn’t have to be ball dominant,” Spoelstra said.
+“I think that just shows a maturity.

+“I think he just wants to get back to an environment where he can contribute and help a team win.”

-Part of the adjustment was switching from his Hornets’ No. 3 to a Heat No. 2, with ample reminder of the meaning of No. 3 in Heat lineage.,
+Part of the adjustment for Rozier is switching from his Hornets’ No. 3 to a Heat No. 2, with ample reminder of the meaning of No. 3 in Heat lineage.

 And, no, that Heat’s No. 3 jersey that Wade swapped four years ago remains a prize possession.